shun60s/Harmonic/README.md

 - compare_spectrograms1.py main program, compare matching portion of two spectrograms and show its difference
 - search_similar_area1.py main program, search some similar area near the specified area in spectrogram
 - Spectrogram_2D-FFT.py main program, show Spectrogram, 2D inverse FFT, and 2D FFT of the spectrogram
+- stereo_channel_matching.py main program, search some similar area to the specified area in another channel spectrogram
 - in the wav folder, there are used wav files.